ZehraDemirhan/adonis-rest-api/README.md

 - **Frontend HTTP Client**: The frontend uses a dedicated HTTP client for making authenticated requests.
 A second unauthenticated HTTP client is also set up, but currently unused.
 - **Vue Router**: For navigation, Vue Router is used in the frontend.
 - **UI Enhancements**: Third-party libraries like Bootstrap and SweetAlert2 are utilized for a better user interface experience.
+- **Avatar Generation**: An avatar for the admin is created using an API based on the admin's initials.

 ## Project Setup Instructions